Stuart Drummond, Mayor of Hartlepool, England

 Drummond also told City Mayors that he supports its Code of Ethics for mayors and will seek to live by its principles while in office.

-Finally, I ask him if a fourth term is on his agenda: “I have absolutely no idea at the moment but I can’t see myself doing this for the rest of my life.”
-With a strong showing in the annual council performance ratings issued by central government, Drummond no doubt feels the joke is on those who doubted his ability to make the office of elected mayor work.
+Finally, I ask him if a fourth term is on his agenda: "I have absolutely no idea at the moment but I can't see myself doing this for the rest of my life."
+Having performed strongly in the annual council performance ratings previously issued by central government, Drummond no doubt feels the joke is on those who doubted his ability to make the office of elected mayor work.